 Student Loan Debt from Undergraduate Programs

 Loans from for-profit colleges are even higher.
-83 percent of graduates from for-profit four-year colleges had student loan debt.
+83 percent of graduates from for-profit four-year colleges in 2016 had student loan debt.
 These students graduated with an average of $39,900 in debt.

-This doesn’t just cover federal student loans.
-For the graduates that took part in this study, 15 percent of their debt was from private students.
+This study doesn’t just cover federal student loans.
+For the graduates that took part in this study, 17 percent of their debt was from private lenders.
 Often students will take out private loans to bridge the gap when federal loans don’t cover all of their college expenses.

 Student Loan Debt from Graduate Programs